-Any impact injury causing swelling, redness and pain, should be checked out by a physician.
-Use ice packs to reduce swelling and use your best judgement regarding your child’s injury to determine if a visit to the ER is warranted.
+Any impact injury causing swelling, redness, and pain, should be checked out by a physician.
+Use ice packs to reduce swelling and use your best judgment regarding your child’s injury to determine if a visit to the ER is warranted.
 When in doubt, practice RICE: Rest, Ice, Compression, and Elevation.

 Clear signs of when to see a specialist for your child’s knee pain include the following:

 - Pain in the morning

 - A red swollen joint

 Contact Nevada Orthopedic & Spine Center if you have concerns about your child’s knee pain.